Fizzadar/ElasticQuery/README.md

     )
 )

-# Run & print the result
+# Print the query, then run on ES and print it's output
 print q.json(indent=4)
 print q.get()
 ```